 Public engagement is the best path to realizing the promise of the Settings Rule, and people receiving services, their families, and their advocates should have a voice in this process.
 ACL’s network can help amplify those voices, can serve as resources, and can share important information as part of a feedback loop between states, providers, and people receiving services.
 Those information loops, which help paint a picture of what is happening on the ground in each setting and each state, are an essential ingredient to improving services and settings.

-Public comment periods are written into the HCBS Settings Rule and responsiveness to public input a requirement.
+Public comment periods are written into the HCBS Settings Rule and responsiveness to public input is a requirement.
 ACL believes that facilitating individual-level engagement in public comment periods for the Settings Rule, and more broadly for any state or federal program that provides programs or services for people with disabilities and older adults, is the best way to develop and implement good programs and services, and to truly achieve community integration.

 Webinars